SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_1_develop.md

 # Create a SAPUI5/SAP Fiori Freestyle app

-This tutorial uses the basic template to create a SAPUI5 app.
+This tutorial uses the "Basic" template to create a SAPUI5 app.
 The basic template is intended for all developers who want to start developing their own SAPUI5 app from scratch.

-If you develop a business apps you may prefer using [Fiori Elements](https://experience.sap.com/fiori-design-web/smart-templates/) consuming services from Cloud Application Programming Model (CAP) or ABAP RESTful Application Programming Model (RAP).
-Fiori Elements provide less flexibility but speed up development by reducing the amount of frontend code needed to build SAP Fiori apps.
+If you develop a business app, you may prefer using [Fiori Elements](https://experience.sap.com/fiori-design-web/smart-templates/), consuming services from Cloud Application Programming Model (CAP) or ABAP RESTful Application Programming Model (RAP).
+Fiori Elements offers less flexibility but accelerates development by reducing the amount of frontend code required to build SAP Fiori apps.

 ### Open SAP Business Application Studio